Mario Pagliaro is Research Director

 - Symposium on heterogeneous catalysis for fine chemicals”,

 both held yearly in Sicily.
+The meetings saw the lectures of

-standing in chemistry, solar energy and new energy science and
+and new energy science and technology.

 In 2009 he chaired the